-So unstack your vertical mess and make yourself a pair of bookends!
+So unstack your mess and make yourself a pair of bookends!
 By following the instructions below, you'll make your personal library more aesthetically pleasing, accessible and organized.

 Step 1: WHAT YOU'LL NEED